• Skip to primary navigation

 • Better than Merge Join

-• The bitmap is used as a quick lookup and is especially useful when hash table is too large to fit in memory.
+• The bitmap is used as a quick lookup and is especially useful when the hash table is too large to fit in memory.

 Sort Merge Join

-• Rows are produced from table 1 and are then sorted
+• Rows are produced from Table 1 and are then sorted

-• Rows are produced from table 2 and sorted by the same sort key as table 1
+• Rows are produced from Table 2 and sorted by the same sort key as Table 1

 • Sorted rows from both sides are then merged together(joined)